sanikasurose/typing-test/README.md

-# 🧠 Typing Test (v1.1.0)
+# 🧠 Typing Test (v1.1.1)

 A lightweight, terminal-based speed typing test built with Python and the curses library.
-This version focuses on clean architecture and separation of concerns, laying the foundation for future AI and cloud-deployed features.
+This version introduces **accuracy tracking and mistake counting**, making the test behave more like real-world typing platforms.

-The program displays a target sentence, highlights keystrokes in real time (green for correct, red for incorrect), and calculates words-per-minute (WPM) as you type.
+The program displays a target sentence, highlights keystrokes in real time (green for correct, red for incorrect), calculates **words-per-minute (WPM)**, and reports **accuracy and mistakes** at the end of each test.

 ---

 ## ✨ Features
-- Real‑time accuracy highlighting
+- Real-time per-character accuracy highlighting
-- Live WPM calculation
+- Live WPM (words per minute) calculation
+- Typing accuracy percentage
+- Mistake counting
 - Randomized text selection from `text.txt`
-- Non‑blocking input handling for smooth UI
+- Non-blocking input handling for smooth UI
-- Modular codebase with separated logic and UI
+- Modular architecture with clear separation of logic and UI
 - Simple, clean terminal interface

 ---

 ## 🎮 How to Play

 1. Press any key to begin the typing test.
-2. Type the displayed text exactly as it appears on the screen.
+2. Type the displayed sentence as it appears on the screen.
-3. Characters you type will be highlighted:
+3. Characters you type are highlighted:
-    - **Green** for correct characters
+   - **Green** → correct character
-    - **Red** for incorrect characters
+   - **Red** → incorrect character
-4. Your WPM (words per minute) updates continuously as you type.
+4. Your WPM updates continuously as you type.
-5. When you finish typing the entire line correctly, the test ends and displays **Done!**
+5. The test **ends automatically when you reach the end of the sentence**, regardless of mistakes.
+6. A results screen displays:
+   - Final WPM
+   - Accuracy percentage
+   - Total mistakes
-6. Press any key to start a new test, or press **ESC** to exit the program.
+7. Press any key to start a new test, or press **ESC** to exit.

 ---